A step-by-step guide to close bank account(s)

 Which court to file the application in

-If the deceased did not make a will and the value of the estate does not exceed $50,000, consider applying to the Public Trustee for the Public Trustee to administer the estate.
+If the deceased did not make a will and the value of the estate does not exceed S$50,000, consider applying to the Public Trustee for the Public Trustee to administer the estate.
 A grant is not needed if the Public Trustee agrees to administer an estate.

-How do I close account(s)
+How to close the account(s)

 All appointed Executors/Administrators of the deceased customer must be present in person with the following documents for the account closure: